tombusby/cypherpunk-research/README.md

 ## Notable People (A-Z)

-Many of these are not true/original Cypherpunks (some are) but instead are people who were key players (or adversaries depending on your perspective) in Cypherpunk successor movements and events.
+Many of these are not true and/or original Cypherpunks (some are) but instead are people who were/are key players (or adversaries depending on your perspective) in Cypherpunk successor movements and events.

 * [Gavin Andresen](people/gavin_andresen.md) - [Satoshi](people/satoshi_nakamoto.md)'s successor, Managed the project after [Satoshi](people/satoshi_nakamoto.md)'s departure until he lost write-access to [bitcoin/bitcoin](https://github.com/bitcoin/bitcoin) in mid-2016 during a political row, Holds the number 5 spot on the [bitcoin/bitcoin contributors list](https://github.com/bitcoin/bitcoin/graphs/contributors)
 * [Jacob Appelbaum](people/jacob_appelbaum.md) - Friend of Julian Assange, Former Spokesman for Wikileaks, Privacy activist, Former Tor Developer, Currently embroiled in sexual misconduct allegations